royiro10/ubuntu-1604-docker-setup/readme.md

 3. thats it. :sunglasses:

-now you should have a folder inside this repo called "shared". all folder & files that will be put in this folder will be avaiable to you inside the ubuntu 16.04 docker container (in simple words -> what you put in "shared" folder will be indise the linux machine you wanted this script to set you up).
+now you should have a folder inside this repo called "shared". all folder & files that will be put in this folder will be avaiable to you inside the ubuntu 16.04 docker container (in simple words -> what you put in "shared" folder will be inside the linux machine you wanted this script to set you up).

 after running this srcipt you should be facing a terminal. this terminal is the ubuntu 16.04 docker container terminal use it as you wish.